wirc-sjsu/firebench/docs/fire_models_info/22_rate_of_spread_models/02_Rothermel.md

     </em>
 </p>

-An example of use of Scott and Burgan fuel model with Rothermel_SFIRE:
+An example of use of Scott and Burgan fuel model with Rothermel_SFIRE, corresponding the **Fig. 2** diagram:
 ```python
 import firebench as fb